bagnine/Pnuemonia-image-classification/README.md

 ### MobileNetV2

-Our fastest model was less effective overall but could be deployed on older, less powerful computers so we were very pleased with the results:
+Thogh MobileNetV2 was our fastest model to converge by far, it was less effective overall.
+However, it could be deployed on older, less powerful computers so we were very pleased with the results:

 Accuracy: 0.8814